SvenVw/fdm/.changeset/hip-lizards-hope.md

 "@svenvw/fdm-docs": minor
 ---

-Update the nitrogen balance description with the refactoring of 'volatilization' to 'emission'
+Update the nitrogen balance description to reflect replacing "volatilization" with "emission".